galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 ## Process environnemental Data

 Wallace will now associate environnmental data and occurrences data to make an area for your model.
 > * First: `Choose Background Extent` make a buffer zone around the occurrences.
-You can chosse the size of the buffer zone around your occurrences by choosing the distance in `Study region buffer distance`.
+You can chosse the size of the buffer zone by choosing the distance in `Study region buffer distance`.
 This allows you to control the area you'll be working with and on which a map of suitability will be made.

 This is why you have to know what type of background extent you want to use.
->    > `Bounding box` will difine an area whit the occurrence centered
+>    > `Bounding box` will define an area whit occurrences centered

 >    > `Minimum convex polygon` will make an area considering the repartition of your occurrences

->    > `Point buffers` will use occurrences to build a buffer zone aroud them
+>    > `Point buffers` will use occurrences localities to build a buffer zone aroud each of them

-Then, to associate your occurrences to the environmental data, you'll have to choose the number of point to sample.
+Then, to associate your occurrences to the environmental data, you'll have to choose the number of points to sample.
 This will cross

 ## Partition Occurrence Data

-Partitioning data allows to divide a data set into subset, then make a model on each of all the groups but one and test it on the last one (assuming that all the groups are independent.
+Partitioning data allows to divide a data set into subsets (ie bins), then make a model on each of all the groups but one and test it on the last one (assuming that all the groups are independent).
 You'll have two options:

-* `Non-spatial Partition`,is a type of partition used when sure that no biais due to space, time or sampling methode
+* `Non-spatial Partition`, is a type of partition used when there is no biais due to space, time or sampling method
 >    > 1. `Jakknife (k=n)` consider that each occurrence in the dataset is equal to a bin.
 This is usually used when you have a dataset with no known biais.
->    > 2. `Random k-fold` partition de data randomly in a nuber of bin set by the user with the option `Number of Folds`
+>    > 2. `Random k-fold` partition the data randomly in a number of bins set by the user with the option `Number of Folds`

-* `Spatial Partition`, when there could be biais due to time, space or sampling methode
+* `Spatial Partition`, when there could be biais due to time, space or sampling method
 >    > 1.`Block (k=4)`
 >    > 2.
 >    > 3.